 I find it hard to make good pictures with wide angle lenses.
 Therefore, I mainly stuck with wide angles deliberately when I was out photographing during Easter, both at home and while abroad.
 When I was taking pictures at dusk on a nearby beach early in the Easter week, I put on my Panasonic Lumix G 14 mm f/2.5 prime at first.
 I changed to a longer lens later on for a few pictures, but went back to the 14 mm to see if I was able to make any decent photos with it.
-When on holiday in Dubrovnik with my sisters a few days later, I had my Lumix 12-32 f/3.5-5.6 on, both because it is so incredibly small and light and because in tighter streets and for pictures of large buildings, wider focal lengths is the obvious choice.
+When on holiday in Dubrovnik with my sisters a few days later, I had my Lumix 12-32 f/3.5-5.6 on, both because it is so incredibly small and light and because in tighter streets and for pictures of large buildings, wider focal lengths seems the obvious choice.

 Wide angle lenses fit a lot into the frame which is very useful at times.
 Large buildings in tight spaces and even street photography and travel photos in tight streets seems to yell out for wide lenses.
 What wide angle lenses also do is exaggerate the perspective by making the things further away seem smaller in the frame than what they look with the naked eye.

 I thought I would use this exaggerated perspective together with leading lines to drag the viewers’ attention towards the main subject of my photo when using a wide angle lens as in the picture above where I use the gutter, the end of the shadow in the street and the end of the roofs on the building to the left and right to point towards the clock tower.
 It works, but since the lens is quite wide, the clock tower itself becomes very small and we get quite a lot of sky in the top of the frame and empty street in the bottom of it.